Plaza Miserere (Buenos Aires Underground): Once

+Once - 30 de Diciembre is a station on Line H of the Buenos Aires Underground and is located at the intersection of Pueyrredón and Rivadavia avenues in the neighbourhood of Balvanera.
+From here, passengers may transfer to the Plaza Miserere station on line A and, through it, transfer to the Once railway station, the central terminal of the Domingo Faustino Sarmiento Railway and Sarmiento Line.

+The station was inaugurated on two occasions.
+The civil engineering was inaugurated 31 May 2007, but the opening for passenger service was held on 18 October 2007.
+The station was opened as the northern terminus of the inaugural section of the line, with Humberto I, Venezuela, Caseros and Inclán stations.
+On 6 December 2010 the line was extended to Corrientes.
+The Studio of Architects Berdichevsky-Cherny participated in the design of the station.

 History

 When the Anglo-Argentine Tramways Company (Compañía de Tranvías Anglo-Argentina, in Spanish) inaugurated on 1 December 1913 its Line 1 (Today, Line A of the subway), Plaza Once—today Miserere—was the terminus, and thanks to an agreement with the company's Buenos Aires Western Railway (Ferrocarril Oeste de Buenos Aires, in Spanish)—Sarmiento today—it was possible the design and construction of the subway station with the possibility of being used in a synchronized manner for both modes of transport.
 To do this, it was built with 6 tracks (4 for the subway and 2 for the train) and 4 platforms (2 lateral and two central).